aliciasillers/NLR-Identification/README.md

 10. align.sh

-Aligns the full nucleotide sequences of all nlr loci returned by NLR-Annotator
+Aligns sequences of an input fasta file specified on command line; can be the nlr.fa file returned by nlr.sh or a fasta file of NBS/NB-ARC domain sequences